Shunsaku Okuda

-Shunsaku Okuda (born July 11, 1971) is the leader of the Japanese rock/pop band the brilliant green where he plays bass guitar and rhythm guitar and has composed the vast majority of the band's music.
-He also produces music under the pseudonyms Chiffon Brownie, Malibu Convertible, and Mark and John.
+Shunsaku Okuda (born July 11, 1971) is the leader of the Japanese rock/pop band The Brilliant Green where he plays bass guitar and rhythm guitar and has composed the vast majority of the band's music.
+He also produces music under the pseudonyms Chiffon Brownie, Malibu Convertible, and Mark & John.

 Personal life

-On November 22, 2003 he married the brilliant green's lead singer, Tomoko Kawase.
+On November 22, 2003 he married The Brilliant Green's lead singer, Tomoko Kawase.